I have a lot of tattoos, including full sleeves on both arms, and while I love most of my tattoos, there are one or two that I regret.

 I'll say it again: Think before you ink.
-You'd think this would be common sense, but you would be surprised at the number of people who have ridiculous tattoos on their hip or bicep that have absolutely no reason other than, "my friends were getting one and I wanted to get one, too."
+You'd think this would be common sense, but you would be surprised at the number of people who have ridiculous tattoos on their hip or bicep that have absolutely no reason other than, "My friends were getting one and I wanted to get one, too."
 Ink for the sake of ink is ridiculous.
-It's not like buying a trendy sweater, it's for life . . . or at least until you can afford to have it lasered off.
+It's not like buying a trendy sweater; it's for life . . . or at least until you can afford to have it lasered off.
 To tattoo without regret, you have to use your brain a little first.

-Seriously, a "Tigger" tattoo is never a good idea, one you're certain to regret.
+Seriously, a "Tigger" tattoo is never a good idea; in fact, it's one you're certain to regret.
 I know these are some harsh words, but I have seen so many bad tattoos I need to make this clear.
 No matter how much meaning you think a cartoon character has to you now, rest assured you won't feel the same way in ten years.

 I have a super awesome friend who got his one and only tattoo to commemorate the birth of his son.
-He broke two rules with this one: He got a cartoon character, Jack Jack from the move The Incredibles, and he got it on his very hairy chest.
+He broke two rules with this one: He got a cartoon character, Jack-Jack from the movie The Incredibles, and he got it on his very hairy chest.

 Women: YOU WILL REGRET IT!
 Even if you don't plan on having children, your body will change and droop and so will your tattoo.
-I turn forty this year and I can testify to gravity and the tricks it plays on your body.
+I turn 40 this year and I can testify to gravity and the tricks it plays on your body.
 It's sad but true, and no amount of touch-ups can fix the serious stretching caused by pregnancy.
 Some people bounce back, some don't.
 Do you want to risk it?
 Not to mention the class factor.
 Think about it, how many lawyers do you know with boob tattoos?

 Does this ever work out?
 I don't care how long you have been with someone, getting their name tattooed on you is like asking for something bad to happen.
 If you are desperate to get something to commemorate your undying love for each other, pick a matching symbol and put it in an inconspicuous spot.
 That way it can be explained away to your next partner should things not work out with the current love of your life.